martinpihrt/OSPy-plugins/plugins/sunrise_and_sunset/README.md

 installation and calculation errors through the OSPy system health interface.
 The mobile interface provides today's astronomical values and a fixed 24-hour timeline with night before sunrise and after sunset; it does not expose irrelevant history-range controls.

+From version 1.0.5 the plug-in is also the astronomical provider for native OSPy sunrise and sunset program types.
+It exposes a read-only availability check and the calculated dawn, sunrise, noon, sunset and dusk values for a requested date.
+OSPy keeps calendar filtering, offsets, allowed time windows and irrigation scheduling in the core; this plug-in remains responsible for Astral, location and timezone calculation.
+The older plug-in option for launching an existing program remains available and is not removed.

+If the plug-in is disabled, Astral is unavailable or no valid location can be resolved, the provider returns no guessed time.
+OSPy therefore retains the saved solar program but does not generate its automatic occurrence until the provider recovers.
+Manual program control and non-solar programs are unaffected.

 ## Mobile application

 Open Plug-ins and expand Astro Sunrise and Sunset operating data in the OSPy mobile application.
 The native 24-hour timeline always represents the current day, uses gray bands before sunrise and after sunset, marks sunrise, sunset and the current time, and therefore does not offer history-range buttons.
 The astronomical metrics and timeline refresh automatically while the panel remains expanded.